dougrday/frontend-libraries/docs/findings.md

 Each library had its own set of pros/cons.
 Let's look at each of them:

+### Angular

+Pros
+- ✔ Component-based
+- ✔ Provides everything you need out-of-the-box (e.g. routing, forms, etc.)
+- ✔ High adoption, 3rd overall behind Vue
+- ✔ Written & maintained by Google

+Cons
+- ❌ Steeper learning curve
+- ❌ More complex than other solutions
+- ❌ Poorer size and performance
+- ❌ Poor developer satisfaction (according to 2021 stateofjs.com report)

 ### React

 Pros
-- ✔ Industry-standard, well-supported, the most popular framework
+- ✔ Component-based
+- ✔ Industry-standard (#1), large & active community
 - ✔ Easy to learn and use
-- ✔ Hooks are powerful and customizable
+- ✔ Powerful and customizable
-- ✔ High performance
+- ✔ Performant and fast

 Cons
-- ❌ Using Web Components is difficult, as React uses the Virtual DOM and synthentic events aren't compatible with native web component events
-- ❌ Building and customizing page templates isn't easy or simple
+- ❌ JSX is required for a decent developer experience
+- ❌ Virtual DOM makes using Web Components difficult
 - ❌ Integrating with RxJS isn't out-of-the-box
+- ❌ Poorer performance than Svelte

-### Angular
+### Svelte

 Pros
+- ✔ Component-based
+- ✔ Provides value at compile-time, rather than runtime
+- ✔ Incredibly small and performant
-- ✔ Provides everything you need, including form management (Reactive Forms) and routing
+- ✔ Easy to learn and use
+- ✔ Natively uses Observer patterns, compatible with RxJS
+- ✔ Works well with Web Components
-- ✔ More difficult to put together, needed more in-depth knowledge of the innards of Angular
+- ✔ Write more with fewer lines of code

 Cons
+- ❌ New, with a smaller community
-- ❌ Poorer performance
+- ❌ Has less maturity than other frameworks
-- ❌ Less developer satisfaction (according to 2021 stateofjs.com report)
+- ❌ Less complex lifecycle events than other frameworks